agarciamontoro/ocl-notes/README.md

 cl_command_queue clCreateCommandQueue(cl_context context, cl_device_id device, cl_command_queue_properties properties, cl_int *err)
 ```

+> Note: this function is deprecated as of OpenCL 2.0, where it was replaced by `clCreateCommandQueueWithProperties`.

 It needs a context, a device and a structure of properties.
 The error code is returned in `err`.
 The device must be associated with the context.
 The available properties are:
 - `CL_QUEUE_OUT_OF_ORDER_EXEC_MODE_ENABLE`
 - `CL_QUEUE_PROFILING_ENABLE`